sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 }
 ```

-Each public property will be displayed in the options page.
-'Category' attribute will group them.
-Then add `ProvideOptionPage` attribute to your package.
+Each public property will be displayed in the options page. `Category` attribute will group them together.
+Then add `ProvideOptionPage` attribute to the package class.

 ```csharp{4}
 [PackageRegistration(UseManagedResourcesOnly = true, AllowsBackgroundLoading = true)]